 While a surname table might be handy, it doesn't pick up the names of Elizabeth's siblings-in-law or children-in-law.
 But we'll keep those names in the back of our minds.
 With luck, you will be able to spot something that triggers your genealogy spider senses.

-If at any time you would like the assistance of an experienced heir hunter or forensic genealogist, check out our friends over at Legacy Tree Genealogists. and tell them Devon Noel Lee referred you.
+If you ever need the assistance of an experienced heir hunter or forensic genealogist, check out our friends at Legacy Tree Genealogists. and tell them Devon Noel Lee referred you.

 Your Relatives Might Be There